 External beam radiation uses radioactivity from a high energy X-ray machine to destroy cancer cells.
 Malignant cells receive a high dose of radiation for approximately five minutes, during a six- to eight-week course of treatment.
 Side effects are fatigue, redness in the treated area, hoarseness or difficulty swallowing

 Unlike other cancers, traditional chemotherapy has not been shown to be beneficial in the treatment of thyroid cancer.
 For thyroid cancers that have become resistant to radioactive iodine or which continue to progress despite surgery and/or external beam radiation, a number of new medications that target the biochemical abnormalities in thyroid cancer are available.
 Although none of these therapies are currently approved by the Food and Drug Administration for the treatment of thyroid cancer, a number of clinical studies have shown that they are reasonably effective in halting the progression of the tumor.
-As part of the Southern California Thyroid Cancer Consortium, Cedars-Sinai's Thyroid Cancer Center physicians are well versed in the administration of targeted therapies and are kept abreast of current clinical trials on the west coast.
+As part of the Southern California Thyroid Cancer Consortium, Cedars-Sinai's Thyroid Cancer Program physicians are well versed in the administration of targeted therapies and are kept abreast of current clinical trials on the west coast.

 Following surgery or other treatments, regular follow-up visits with an endocrinologist are very important to check for the return of cancer to the thyroid or the spread of cancer cells to other organs in the body.
 Monitoring of thyroglobulin levels with periodic blood tests is key to proper treatment.
 Consistently high levels of thyroglobulin can signal a return of the cancer.
 Depending on the size of the tumor, the rate of growth or how close it is to other organs, a physician may recommend further imaging diagnostics and treatment.
 Thyroid cancer can recur as late as 20 or 30 years after the original diagnosis or treatment, although if a patient remains cancer free for five years, the recurrence rate decreases.